JordanAwan/debiased_dp_parametric_bootstrap/README.md

+This code accompanies the paper "Optimal Debiased Inference on Privatized Data \\via Indirect Estimation and Parametric Bootstrap" by Zhanyu Wang, Arin Chang, and Jordan Awan

 # Introduction
 The code is for the paper 'Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap' by Zhanyu Wang, Arin Chang, and Jordan Awan.